A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

 Boiled yucca sticks are then deep fried to give them a great crunchy exterior and a softer flesh inside.
 Yuca frita can be served as a side dish, while some people may also eat it as a snack served with salsa or a sauce for dipping.

 Picadillo is one of those dishes that are designed to use leftovers.
-It’s very similar to picadillo in Cuba, although there are far more ingredients available in Costa Rica.
+It’s very similar to picadillo in Cuban cuisine, although there are far more ingredients available in Costa Rica.

 Often made using potatoes, picadillo can be made with chayote, green beans and almost any other vegetable.
 These vegetables are chopped into small chunks, cooked with bacon, ground beef and a variety of other vegetables.